gemini-hlsw/ocs/bundle/edu.gemini.pot/doc/GhostEstimates.md

 In what follows I’ve attempted to sketch out the configuration information gleaned from the GHOST Concept of Operations Document.
 The specific details are somewhat interesting, but the point is that instrument-specific configuration is being kept in the `Asterism` implementation itself.
 Controls for setting these values could be available in the target component and/or TPE, or could be accessed from the GHOST instrument component leaving the target environment/TPE to the task of manipulating targets and sky positions.

 Including instrument configuration in the target environment would be a fairly significant change in its own right beyond the updates to work with `Asterism` vs. a single base position target.
-On the plus side, it keeps the configuration of each of the modes together with the target selection avoiding incorrect configurations like two-target high resolution.
+On the plus side, it keeps the configuration of each of the modes together with the target selection avoiding inconsistent configurations like two-target high resolution.

 #### Shared GHOST Properties